DTJF/fbdoc/src/doc/Examples.md

 Gtk-doc  {#SubSecExaGtkdoc}
 -------

-\note This example is based on a system wide installation of fb-doc
+\note This example is based on a system wide installation of \Proj
        and a setting as Geany custom command with option `--geany-mode`.
 (See \ref SecInsGeany for details.)

 This example is about documenting a function and its parameter list.
-We load our source code in to Geany IDE, select the function declaration (the code in the following box) and send it to the fb-doc custom command:
+We load our source code in to Geany IDE, select the function declaration (the code in the following box) and send it to the
+\Proj custom command:

 \verbatim
 FUNCTION goo_axis_new CDECL( _